Former NJ Governor Chris Christie Tests Positive for COVID-19

 "I just received word that I am positive for COVID-19.
 I want to thank all of my friends and colleagues who have reached out to ask how I was feeling in the last day or two," Christie tweeted.

-Earlier in the week, Christie and former New York City Mayor Rudy Giuliani helped President Trump prepare for Tuesday's debate opposite former Vice President Joe Bide.
+Earlier in the week, Christie and former New York City Mayor Rudy Giuliani joined President Trump at the White House for prep prior to Tuesday's debate opposite Democratic nominee Joe Biden.
 (Giuliani tested negative Friday).

 Trump's debate prep team was also comprised of Conway, campaign manager Bill Stepien and Hope Hicks; all have tested positive for the virus.